Skip to content

 Example: Complex Feature Implementation

-5. Review: Claude Opus 4 for final security audit
+5. Review: Claude Sonnet 4.5 for security audit

 • Use clear, conversational prompts